Maya civilization: Weapons

 The atlatl (spear-thrower) was introduced to the Maya region by Teotihuacan in the Early Classic.
 This was a 0.5 m stick with a notched end to hold a dart or javelin.
 The stick was used to launch the missile with more force and accuracy than simply hurling it with the arm.
+Maya warfare did include this, but was mostly fought at close range.
 Evidence in the form of stone blade points recovered from Aguateca indicate that darts and spears were the primary weapons of the Classic Maya warrior.
 Commoners used blowguns in war, which also served as their hunting weapon.
 The bow and arrow was used by the ancient Maya for both war and hunting.
 Although present in the Maya region during the Classic period, its use as a weapon of war was not favoured; it did not become a common weapon until the Postclassic.
 The Contact period Maya also used two-handed swords crafted from strong wood with the blade fashioned from inset obsidian, similar to the Aztec macuahuitl.
 Maya warriors wore body armour in the form of quilted cotton that had been soaked in salt water to toughen it; the resulting armour compared favourably to the steel armour worn by the Spanish when they conquered the region.
 Warriors bore wooden or animal hide shields decorated with feathers and animal skins.